-To ensure compliance with WCAG, the Fund continues to work with a company who provides reporting software which allows each page on the Fund's website to be automatically analysed on a weekly basis.
+To ensure compliance with WCAG, the Fund continues to work with a company who provides reporting software which allows each page on the Fund's website to be automatically analysed 127 on a weekly basis.
 The reports allow us to see where our scores can be improved and where areas of the website need to be amended or fixed in order to be compliant.

 The table below shows 31 March 2024 scores compared to 31 March 2023 in relation to certain areas within website accessibility.
 Over the year, the quality assurance and digital certainty percentage dropped slightly whilst the website content review was being undertaken.
-Since completion of the exercise the percentages have increased and will be reported in 2025.
+Since completion of the website content review, the percentages have increased and are expected to return back to previous levels.
+This will be reported in 2025.